Takosaga/Takosaga/README.md

 **`Making data make sense`**

-- 🔭 I’m currently working on my [Master's Thesis](https://github.com/Takosaga/master_thesis)
+- 🔭 I finished working on my [Master's Thesis](https://github.com/Takosaga/master_thesis)
 - 🌱 I finished studying for a [Master of Natural Sciences in Computer Science](https://tsi.lv/study_programmes/double-degree-in-computer-sciencedata-analytics-and-artificial-intelligence/) with a specialisation in Data Analytics and Artificial Intelligence at Transport and Telecommunication Institute
 - 💬 Ask me about my teaching experiences
 - ⚡ Fun fact: I cycled [200 miles](https://strava.app.link/907coShCZPb) (320 kms) in one day